Common UK policy frameworks

 On Monday 14 January 2019, the Committee held an expert panel evidence session on the development of common UK policy frameworks and legislating for Brexit.
 This was followed up with a further expert panel evidence session on 17 June 2019, focussing on the scrutiny of common UK policy frameworks.

-The Chair wrote to the Counsel General and Brexit Minister on 7 May 2019 to request further information on the Welsh Government’s position in relation to each of the areas identified in the UK Government’s provisional assessment as intersecting with Welsh devolved competence.
+The Chair wrote (PDF, 380KB) to the Counsel General and Brexit Minister on 7 May 2019 to request further information on the Welsh Government’s position in relation to each of the areas identified in the UK Government’s provisional assessment as intersecting with Welsh devolved competence.